bryhlee/bryhlee.github.io/projects.md

 ## Overview
 Here, you will find details regarding some of the projects I have been working on.

 I started programming in middle school, creating game mods for *Warcraft 3* using [JASS](https://en.wikipedia.org/wiki/JASS) (a truly ancient scripting language).
-Today, I build technology across the studio pipeline, helping artists and engineers create increasingly complex computer graphics and visuals.
+Today, I create technology used across the studio pipeline, helping artists and engineers produce increasingly complex computer graphics and visuals.

-My mentor at ILM used to tell me that "If you're not breaking something, you're not learning - just don't do it too much."
+I was once told that "if you're not breaking something, you're not learning - just don't do it too much."
 Since then, I have always aimed to achieve the same level of proactive development: one that emphasizes not being afraid to try something new and challenging in order to find the most rewarding solution.

 ## Pipeline Tools
 <div class="project-entry d-flex">